senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-linux-macos.md

     search {"DRIVERS_LICENSE_NUMBER": "12435345"}
     ```

+   Notice two entities.
-   Notice two entities, One for "TEST: 1" and a second for "TEST: 6".
+   One for "TEST: 1" and a second for "TEST: 4" seen in the "Data Sources" column.

 1. :pencil2: In `G2Explorer.py`,
    using the "Entity ID" values from the two entities shown above,